Rleslie321/MyLocations/README.md

 My Locations
-\n\nUses googleMaps to allow a user to create markers on a map.\nThese markers store information about their favorite locations.
+Uses googleMaps to allow a user to create markers on a map.
+These markers store information about their favorite locations.